sunneydev/toad/README.md

 # Toad CLI and Toad Server

-Welcome to the `Toad` project, a command-line tool designed to simplify the process of deploying your projects to a server.
+#### Command-line tool designed to simplify the process of deploying your projects to a server.
 Using `Toad CLI` and `Toad Server`, you can upload, start, stop, and monitor your projects with ease.

 ## Getting Started